ryanhartkopf/sample_app/README.md

 To update the app code, only the last two stages need to be executed, which means our new code takes under 4 minutes to hit production.
 Not bad!

-For additional performance gains, more AMI layers can be added with Packer to cache other operations that don't need to be performed every day, such as updating app dependency versions.
+For additional performance gains, more AMI layers can be added with Packer to cache other operations that don't need to be performed every day, such as updating versions for app requirements.

 ## Todo
 * Store and manage AMI image IDs in a way that allows changes to be rolled back easily